nutchak/nutchak.github.io/README.md

 ### The goal

 The goal of this project is to create a personal website where projects can be showed.
 The website is hosted on GitHub Pages.
-The site should be simple and easy to navigate.
-The design should be clean and simple.
+The website should be simple and easy to navigate.
+The design should be clean and simple, but should also reflect my personality.
+However, since this is my first frontend project, the other main goal is to learn as much as I could, and also further develop my other skills.

 ### Site maps

+As mentioned above, the layout of the website is simple and easy to navigate, so users can find what they are looking for easily.

 - Home
 - About